orcasound/aifororcas-livesystem/InferenceSystem/README.md

 ## Building the docker container

-From the `inference_system` directory, run the following command.
+From the `InferenceSystem` directory, run the following command.
 It will take a while (~2-3 minutes on macOS or Linux, ~10-20 minutes on Windows) the first time, but builds are cached, and it should take a much shorter time in future builds.